cristinaguimaraes/new-relic/README.md

   7. I used 'jest' and 'enzyme' for unit testing.
 Also added prop-type errors package to check any problem related with the props of every component.

-  8. To check the browser support for the latest 2 versions of major browsers I installed  'browserslist' and add the "last 2 xxxx version" for every browser.
+  8. To check the browser support for the latest 2 versions of major browsers I installed  'browserslist' and added the "last 2 xxxx version" for every browser.

   9. To format the on code I used 'prettier'.
 The file to define the rules of code formatting is .prettierrc